 What is Faux Calligraphy?

 Everyone loves some gorgeous calligraphy.
 It’s almost like the appreciation of this beautiful art is baked right into our bones.
 Perhaps it’s just a human thing.
 It’s easy to look at brush lettering and calligraphy and think that it’s only for the artistically elite.
 No regular person can pick up a pen and create gorgeous hand-lettering like that.
 The truth is, it’s not that hard to do.
-In fact, mastering the art of faux calligraphy is surprisingly easy.
+In fact, mastering the art of fake calligraphy is surprisingly easy.

 Materials Needed

-While any old pen will work, I suggest that you grab a pen that doesn’t have lots of goopey ink that sits on the page.
+While any old ballpoint pen will work, I suggest that you grab a pen that doesn’t have lots of goopy ink that sits on the page.
 Something that has a quick-drying ink is ideal, like Prismacolor Illustration Markers or perhaps a felt tip pen.
 You don’t want to smear your faux calligraphy all over the place!

 The Basic Idea Behind Faux Calligraphy